Pedrox009/SQL-Data-Warehouse/README.md

 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-Thefollowing are our architecture layers:
+The following are our architecture layers:

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.